| |

 his significant role in preparing vocal arrangements for Missionaries,

-her tour de force about the murder in El Salvador of four American
+Ms. Swados' opera about the infamous murder in El Salvador of four American

 Festival).